agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 }
 ```

-With the known expected results, there are several approaches to assess the quality of your search.
-It can be helpful to test multiple metrics:
+With the known expected results, there are several approaches to assess the quality of your search, including:

 - **NDCG (Normalized Discounted Cumulative Gain)** is the gold standard for evaluating ranked retrieval results, measuring both relevance and ranking position while giving higher scores to relevant results that appear earlier.
 - **Mean Reciprocal Rank (MRR)** measures the average reciprocal rank of the first relevant result, useful for scenarios where finding any relevant result quickly is most important.
 - **Hit Rate @ K** measures the percentage of queries that have at least one relevant result in the top K, providing a simple binary success metric.

-For a more detailed description of these approaches and more, see [this article](https://towardsdatascience.com/metrics-that-matter-a-simple-guide-to-search-ranking-evaluation-4030084c35b4/?gi=dba5fde0cf57) from https://towardsdatascience.com.
+It can be helpful to test multiple metrics to get a complete picture of your search performance.
+To go deeper on these algorithms (and more), read [How to Evaluate Search Relevance and Ranking](https://towardsdatascience.com/metrics-that-matter-a-simple-guide-to-search-ranking-evaluation-4030084c35b4)